Craggy Gardens Trail

 A side trail hikes south from the pavilion, trekking through the summit’s vast, open, grassy expanses to patches of wildflowers and scattered old, gnarly-branched hardwoods.
 Beyond the stretches of the high-elevation meadow, views of the surrounding rolling mountains of the Pisgah National Forest extend far onto the horizon.
 Craggy Pinnacle is the nearby prominent peak to the northeast, and the Black Mountain Range, including the highest mountains east of the Mississippi River, Mount Mitchell and Mount Craig, are visible to the distant northwest.

-A maze of trails explore the sun-drenched summit.
+A maze of trails explores the sun-drenched summit.
 A loop to the summit overlook and back to the pavilion spans just over a quarter mile.
 After returning to the wood pavilion, the hike continues following the Craggy Gardens Trail westbound, veering to the northwest.
 The hike climbs through a small clearing at .6 mile before darting back into the forest, passing dense thickets of blueberry bushes that burst with bountiful berries in mid to late summer.

 Departing the picnic area, the hike flips in reverse, retracing its outbound steps through the rhododendron-filled forest, crossing through the summit area.
 Sunlight filters through the Catawba rhododendron canopy, warming the forest in golden hues.